Trexmount Ventures

 We drive back to Kathmandu via the Marsyangdi Valley and Prithvi Highway, enjoying final views of rural Nepal before returning to the capital.

-A leisure day to rest, shop for souvenirs, or explore more of the city after the long Himalayan adventure.
+A leisure day to rest, shop for souvenirs, or explore more of the city on your own, after the long Himalayan adventure.

 After breakfast, we transfer you to Tribhuvan International Airport for your onward journey, concluding the unforgettable Manaslu Tsum Valley Trek.